CeciliaSwe/portfolio-2nd/README.md

 ### Design

 #### Color Scheme
 Being a kids game, the color scheme chosen are shades of the base colors.
 They bring contrast and a sense of recognition to the game.
-Green and red are intuitively used for the strikes left / questions wrong sections as well as the question value and score sections, while yellow and blue are used for the question button, categories and question / options sections.
+Green and red are intuitively used for the strikes left / questions wrong sections as well as the question value and score sections, while yellow, blue and orange are used for the question button, categories and question / options sections.

 #### Imagery